Teacher providing feedback to students through a video conference call, emphasizing online education.

 How to refresh your teaching philosophy for the new normal?
 The pandemic has disrupted traditional learning and forced educators to adapt to new methods and technologies.
 Teachers and students have had to adjust to new ways of instruction and understanding, such as online, hybrid, or blended formats while facing the uncertainties and difficulties of the health crisis.
 In this context, teachers should revisit and refresh their teaching philosophy, a statement of their beliefs and values about teaching and learning.

 A teaching philosophy is more than just a static document you write once and forget.
 It is a living reflection of your identity, goals, and practices as an educator.
 It can help you articulate your vision, guide your decisions, and communicate your strengths.
 Also, it can help you cope with the challenges and opportunities of the new normal by providing a framework for evaluating and improving your teaching effectiveness.
+But how do you refresh your teaching philosophy for the new normal?
+Below are some steps you can follow:

 Review your current teaching philosophy.